dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 3. The final mark is checked against the grading scale.
 4. The corresponding grade is assigned automatically.

 The grading scale shows how student marks are converted into grades.
-Each grade represents a range of scores from A (excellent) to F (fail).
+Each grade represents a range of scores from Distinction, Credit, Pass, Fail.
 This helps in evaluating student performance in a simple way.

 ## Example